pkamenarsky/concur-static/README.md

 ## Restrictions

-How does `concur-replica` work, exactly?
+How does `concur-static` work, exactly?
 In fact, the type signatures from above weren't the full story.
 Here are they, now complete:

 ```haskell
 button :: Bounded a => Enum a => [Props a] -> [VDOM a] -> VDOM a